BerryCloud/ngx-xapi/projects/ngx-xapi/README.md

 export class AppModule {}
 ```

-The `XapiCourse` service also automatically picks up the launch parameters from the URL when the it is initialized.
+The `XapiCourseService` also automatically picks up the launch parameters from the URL when it is initialized.
 If the launch parameters come from a different source, or you want to hide the URL parameters before the service is initialized, you can provide this parameters via injection too:

 ```TypeScript
 import { NgModule } from '@angular/core';